pdfo/pdfo/doc/source/index.rst

 Acknowledgments
 ---------------

-PDFO is dedicated to the memory of the late `Professor Powell <https://www.zhangzk.net/powell.html>`_ with gratitude for his inspiration and for the treasures he left to us.
+PDFO is dedicated to the memory of the late `Professor M. J. D. Powell <https://www.zhangzk.net/powell.html>`_ with gratitude for his inspiration and for the treasures he left to us.
 We are grateful to `Professor Ya-xiang Yuan <http://lsec.cc.ac.cn/~yyx/>`_ for his everlasting encouragement and support.

 The development of PDFO is a long-term project, which would not be sustainable without the continued funds from the `Hong Kong Research Grants Council <https://www.ugc.edu.hk/eng/rgc/>`_ (ref.
 PolyU 253012/17P, PolyU 153054/20P, and PolyU 153066/21P), the `Hong Kong PhD Fellowship Scheme <https://cerg1.ugc.edu.hk/hkpfs/index.html>`_ (ref.
 PF18-24698), and `The Hong Kong Polytechnic University <https://www.polyu.edu.hk/>`_ (PolyU), in particular the `Department of Applied Mathematics <https://www.polyu.edu.hk/ama>`_ (AMA).